Ferris-Labs/site-draft/content/en/docs/User Guide/Executor.md

 ![](/images/run_button_manual_package.png)

-It will automatically transfer you to the "List Package Executions" tab
+This will open the "List Package Executions" tab

-1. Check runs/package executions to see if you manually triggered execution was processed
+1. Check runs/package executions to see if the manually triggered execution was processed
-2. Click on the magnifying glass icon of your latest manually triggered run to open details page of the exectuion
+2. Click on the magnifying glass icon of the latest manually triggered run to open the details page of the execution

 ![](/images/run_check_loupe_details.png)